finia2NA/py-googletranslation/CONTRIBUTING.md

 This is a guide for you to get some ideas~

 ## Dependencies

-To make sure that the following instructions work, please install the following dependencies on you machine:
+To make sure that the following instructions work, you will need to have the dependencies installed.
+To install them all at once, you can use pipenv: `pipenv install`.

+Alternatively, you can manually install the following dependencies:
+- requests,
+- unidecode,
+- nltk,
+- docx2txt,
+- PyPDF2,
 - coveralls==1.1

 ## Installation